Lector v1.0.0

 Parameters

-[in]textThe string of text to left-align and wrap.
+[in]textThe string of text to wrap and left-align.

 [in]line_lengthThe desired line length to use when wrapping.
-The actual line length may be longer if the string of text contains very long words whose lengths exceed the desired line length.
+Must be strictly greater than zero.
+Very long words whose lengths exceed this line length are hyphenated.

 Returns